 to provide a reproducible and reliable build process to developers with diverse development tools, operating systems, and working environments (uniform building);

-to automate the building process, so we can generate images for docker containers (containerization);
+to allow for generating images for docker containers (containerization);

 to accellerate the build process to increase the release frequency of Ampersand.